 Receive functional specifications

 A functional block diagram of the 100G-EPON receive path is illustrated in Figure 143- 15.
 The MPRS interfaces are described in 143.4.1.
 The 100G-EPON receive path is composed of two processes and one buffer.
-The Receive Process, described in greater detail in 143.5.3.3, accepts two successive transfers from the associated 25GMII and consolidates them into an EQ which is stored in the appropriate row of the ENV_RX.
-The Output Process, described in greater detail in 143.5.3.4, pulls EQs from the ENV_RX buffer and feeds them to the appropriate MAC as specified by the current LLID for that receive channel.
+The Receive Process, described in greater detail in Changes to Receive Process , accepts two successive transfers from the associated 25GMII and consolidates them into an EQ which is stored in the appropriate row of the ENV_RX.
+The Output Process, described in greater detail in Changes to Output Process , pulls EQs from the ENV_RX buffer and feeds them to the appropriate MAC as specified by the current LLID for that receive channel.

 Figure 143- 15 100G-EPON MPRS receive functional block diagram